SummerStage musical tackles the life of legendary football coach Knute Rockne

-American Music Theatre Project (AMTP) and the Wirtz Center for the Performing Arts at Northwestern University announce the 2018 SummerStage season including the Johnny Mercer Foundation’s “Songwriters in Concert”, June 30 at 8 p.m. followed by the Chicago premiere of “Something in the Game: An All-American Musical” presented in partnership with John Girardi and Greg Schaffert, July 20 to Aug.
+American Music Theatre Project (AMTP) and the Wirtz Center for the Performing Arts at Northwestern University announce the 2018 SummerStage season including the Johnny Mercer Foundation’s “Songwriters in Concert”, June 30 at 8 p.m. followed by the Chicago premiere of “Something in the Game: An All-American Musical” produced by special arrangement with Coaches, LLC, John Girardi and Greg Schaffert, July 20 to Aug.
 5.

 Tickets for both events are on sale online now and will be available for box office and phone orders beginning May 15.
 More information is available on the Wirtz Center website.